internetitem/simpleweb/README.md

  * Application initialization (as described above)
  * The initial configuration's `params` element (which is a JSON map)
+ * The matched controller instance's params
  * A route's attributes (every key defined as part of a route)
  * Variables matched as part of a route (:id, :name, etc...)
- * The matched controller instance's params (this must be last since we don't necessarily know which controller to use until this point)

 ## Configuration ##